Recently a friend told me that he will be going to London to attend a course meant for internal staff from around the world.

 By default, your Litmos account will contain a sample course 101.
 To begin building a new course, click on the course tab and click on the New Course button.

-Once a course a created, you can now add modules into the course.
+Once a course a created, you can now add modules to the course.

 From the screenshot above, you can upload the following types of files: